 Step 2 of Apple Pinch Pot DIY – use thumbs to shape bowl

-Hold the ball in the centre of your two hands and now gently move your thumbs into the centre – making an itentation.
+Hold the ball of clay in the centre of your two hands and now gently move your thumbs into the centre of the clay ball – making an itentation – about the size of a plum to begin with.

-Step 3 of your Pinch Pot How To – make the apple shape
+Step 3 of your Pinch Pot How To – Shape the pot into an apple

 Keep manipulating the “walls” of your pinch pot and move them “up a little”.
-Once you have a basic pinch pot that you are happy with, make some slight intentations opposite each others – these will form the top and bottom of your apple.
+Make sure the sideas a uniform all the way round.
+Once you have a basic pinch pot that you are happy with, make some slight intentations opposite each others – these will form the top and bottom of your apple and give you that final shape of an apple.

 Step 4 of your Apple Pinch Pot – stem and leaf